Andrei15193/HintKeep/README.md

 }
 ```

-The `Data` directory contains all definitions for handling storage of data.
+The `Storage` directory contains all definitions for handling storage of data.
 The `Entities` contains table entity definitions which are stored in Azure Table Storage.
 The `IEntityTables` interface exposes all defined tables in the application.

-Finally, the `Controllers` directory contains the controllers that handle requests.
-Each controller corresponds to an area of an application (e.g.: users, hints).

 ## Tests Patterns
 The tests project (HintKeep.Tests) contains both unit tests and integration tests.
 They are split at the root directory into `Integration` and `Unit` which contains their respective tests.